dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 Notice how this is very similar to changing the reference navigation, as shown in the previous example.

 The debug view after this change is again _exactly the same_ as was the case for the previous two examples.
-This because EF Core detected the FK value change and then fixed up both the reference and collection navigations to match.
+This is because EF Core detected the FK value change and then fixed up both the reference and collection navigations to match.

 > [!TIP]
 > Do not write code to manipulate all navigations and FK values each time a relationship changes.
 Such code is more complicated and must ensure consistent changes to foreign keys and navigations in every case.
 If possible, just manipulate a single navigation, or maybe both navigations.
 If needed, just manipulate FK values.
 Avoid manipulating both navigations and FK values.